Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia: Conclusion

 \section{Conclusion}

 This paper examines the model specification of the Basel~II IRB approach.
-Our empirical analysis takes measurements from the ASRF model of the Australian banking sector, and compares them with signals from macroeconomic indicators, financial statistics and external credit ratings to render an assessment.
+Our empirical analysis takes measurements from the ASRF model of the Australian banking sector, and compares them with signals from macroeconomic indicators, financial statistics and external credit ratings to render a fundamental assessment.
 We believe that our findings are applicable to the broader class of asset value factor models of credit risk.
-Although, the range of economic conditions, from mild contraction to moderate expansion, experienced in Australia since the implementation of Basel~II precludes an evaluation of the ASRF model in the context of solvency assessment.
+While our fundamental assessment makes observations about the prevailing state of Australia's economy and the solvency of its banking sector, we do not propose model enhancements, nor draw policy implications.
+Although, our observations may open a debate on the model specification of the IRB approach or related regulatory policies.